What is CRM Software? Definition

 The CRM (Customer Relation Management) features are as follows:

 - Management of leads and opportunities for salespeople (telemarketing)

-- Contact account management (centralization of prospects and customers data)
+- Contact account management (centralization of prospects and customer data)

-- Event Tracking (also called event history: outgoing email, incoming call, information, adding document, signing a contract, etc.)
+- Event Tracking: outgoing emails, incoming calls, information, adding documents, signing a contract, etc.

 - Appointment and calendar management

 - Management of multichannel marketing campaigns (email marketing, SMS marketing, newsletter, voice messages)